exercism/ruby/concepts/enumeration/about.md

 ```

 In this example, we have called the `Array#each` method and passed in a _block_, which takes one parameter (`word`) and prints it.
-Blocks are small groupings of statements that can be executed multiple times.
-They can be thought of as closures or anonymous functions.
-Blocks are defined using the `do...end` syntax (above), or the `{}` (below).
-The styles are interchangeable and differing opinions exist about when each should be used.

 We can also chain enumerable methods.
 For example, we can chain `.with_index` onto `each` to print out the index of an object as well as it's value: